-4.3 Instrumentation
+5.3 Instrumentation

-The microphone shall have a flat frequency response for randomly incident sound in the 16 kHz octave band.
-The tolerances shall be within \pm 2,0 dB in the frequency range 11,2 kHz to 22,4 kHz.
+The sound measuring system, including the microphone, should have a flat frequency response for random incident sound in the 16 kHz octave band.
+The microphone response shall be corrected to give a flat frequency response within the 16 kHz octave band.
+The tolerances after correction shall be within \pm 1,0 dB in the frequency range of 11,2 kHz to 22,4 kHz.

-NOTE 1 To meet this requirement a microphone with a diameter of 13 mm or less is usually required.
+NOTE 1 To meet this requirement a microphone with an outer diameter of 13,2 mm or less is usually required.

-When the noise of the equipment under test is broad-band in character, an analyser with a bandwidth of onethird-octave or less shall be used.
-When the noise of the equipment under test contains discrete frequencies, a narrow-band analyser which provides bandwidths of less than one-third-octave in width shall be used to determine the frequency of the tone(s) and to enhance the signal-to-noise ratio.
+When the noise of the equipment under test is broad-band in character without any significant discrete tone, an analyser with a bandwidth of one-third-octave or less shall be used.
+When the noise of the equipment under test contains discrete frequencies, a narrow-band analyser which provides bandwidths of less than onethird-octave in width shall be used to determine the frequency of the tone(s).

 NOTE 2 For narrow-band analysis, an analyser with a bandwidth equal to, or less than, one twelfth octave is appropriate.
-Digital analysers using fast Fourier transform (FFT) or equivalent techniques may be useful, particularly when the analyser combines narrow-band analysis and averaging.
+Digital analysers using fast Fourier transform (FFT) or equivalent techniques can be useful, particularly when the analyser combines narrow-band analysis and averaging.

-4.4 Installation and orientation of microphone
+5.4 Installation and orientation of microphone

 The microphone shall be mounted at the end of a rotating boom traversing a circle with a diameter of at least 2 m.
 In order to reduce the influence of the direct field on the measured sound pressure level, the microphone shall be mounted pointing in such a way that the normal to its diaphragm is parallel to the axis of rotation and the microphone faces away from the equipment under test.
-The period of rotation shall be at least 30s.
+The period of rotation shall be as required by ISO 3741.

-Longer paths and traversing periods than the minimum values may be used to reduce the background noise of the drive mechanism, and to minimize modulation of any discrete tone(s) due to the moving microphone.
+Longer paths and traversing periods than the minimum values can be used to reduce the background noise of the drive mechanism, and to minimize modulation of any discrete tone(s) due to the moving microphone.

-Care shall be taken to ensure that there is no electrical pick-up by the measurement instrumentation which would interfere with the sound pressure level measurement.
+Care shall be taken to ensure that there is no electrical pick-up by the measurement instrumentation which can interfere with the sound pressure level measurement.